ARM-software/vscode-cmsis-csolution/README.md

 1. Select a target type (build target) in the **Target** drop-down list.
 You can select components for the different target types defined in the solution.

 1. Use the checkboxes to select or clear components as required.
-If a number input displays instead of a checkbox, it means that multiple instances of this component can be deployed to a project.
 For some components, you can also select a vendor, variant, or version.

     The `cproject.yaml` file is automatically updated.